Skip to main content

 The course is suitable if:

-- you are new to studying planning
+• you are new to studying urban planning

-Leading planning academics teach our modules.
+Leading urban planning academics teach our modules.
 They are members of planning teaching staff in the School of Architecture, Planning and Landscape.
 Their world-leading research informs the teaching programme.

 We teach the course on our Newcastle campus.
 You can study full-time over 12 months or part-time over two years.